 NC Perinatal Region IV: Provider Support Network Webinar Series

-This is a free webinar series crafted with the intention of disseminating the latest evidenced-based best practices to the providers, nurses, doulas, educators and all others invested in the maternal health of Region IV.
+This is a free webinar series crafted with the intention of disseminating the latest evidenced-based best practices to the providers, nurses, doulas, educators, lactation consultants, case managers and all others invested in the maternal health of Region IV.
 Each month a pre-recorded 30-minute webinar will be released to be listened to at your convenience.